 - J. A promissory note from the Owner payable to the Developer in an amount sufficient to cover any Deferred Developer Fee.
-Other forms of obligation to pay may be substituted if allowed under the definition of Deferred Developer Fee and if they include the following: 1) the interest rate; 2) the term of repayment; 3) the source of repayment and proof that the source of repayment is supported by cash flow projections or a binding commitment from a party capable of repayment; and 4) if there is a lien, language stating that the lien is subordinate to other liens relating to permanent financing. - K. One (1) eight by ten (8 x 10) inch color photograph of at least one (1) of the Project's buildings with signage. - L. A completed form stating the Project's first credit year (ADOH provided form). - M. Fully executed partnership, operating, or joint venture agreements and other agreements between the Project and the Equity Investor and all attachments and exhibits, thereto.
+Other forms of obligation to pay may be substituted if allowed under the definition of Deferred Developer Fee and if they include the following: 1) the interest rate; 2) the term of repayment; 3) the source of repayment and proof that the source of repayment is supported by cash flow projections or a binding commitment from a party capable of repayment; and 4) if there is a lien, language stating that the lien is subordinate to other liens relating to permanent financing. - K. One (1) eight by ten (8 x 10) inch color photograph of at least one (1) of the Project's buildings with signage. - L. A completed form stating the Project's first credit year (ADOH provided form). - M. Fully executed partnership, operating, or joint venture agreements, and other agreements between the Project and the Equity Investor and all attachments and exhibits, thereto.
 (Hard copy required.) - N. An Equity Investor certification letter (ADOH sample form provided).
-The certification letter must break out the gross pricing of each type of Tax Credit (i.e., solar, historic, 4% and 9%). - O. Written certification from the architect that the Project meets the design standards of this Plan (see Exhibit W-1). - P. Calculation of the "Construction Gross Area" prepared and certified by a licensed architect or engineer with no identity of interest with the Applicant or Developer. - Q. Completed and signed certification from the contractor (Contractor's Certificate Exhibit W-2) that the Project was built in compliance with the plans and specifications provided by the architect and as described in the Application. - R. Completed and signed Placed in Service Acknowledgement (ADOH provided form) for each building in the Project. - S. Certification from FSLHES that the Project complies with the energy standards of this Plan (e-mail FSLHES at FSLHES@fsl.org) or certification of LEED Silver or better. - T. Completed Exhibit X Operational Risk Management (ADOH provided form). - U. Proof of flood insurance, or verification that property is not located in a flood zone. - V. Updated title report. - W. Copy of Settlement Statement for acquisition, if not previously provided. - X. Completed and executed Form 14.
-The architect is required to certify that all specified green point criteria have been met.
-Supporting details such as contracts, work orders, delivery receipts, etc., are required to be submitted to certify green products were incorporated into the Project as planned.
+The certification letter must break out the gross pricing of each type of Tax Credit (i.e. solar, historic, four percent (4%) and nine percent (9%)). - O. Written certification from the architect that the Project meets the design standards of this Plan.
+(See Exhibit W-1.) - P. Calculation of the "Construction Gross Area" prepared and certified by a licensed architect or engineer with no identity of interest with the Applicant or Developer. - Q. Completed and signed certification from the contractor (Contractor's Certificate Exhibit W-2) that the Project was built in compliance with the plans and specifications provided by the architect and as described in the Application. - R. Completed and signed Placed in Service Acknowledgement (ADOH provided form) for each building in the Project. - S. Completed Exhibit X Operational Risk Management (ADOH provided form). - T. Proof of flood insurance or verification that property is not located in a flood zone. - U. Updated title report. - V. Copy of Settlement Statement for acquisition, if not previously provided. - W. Completed and executed Form 14. - X. Final Allocation Fee. - Y. As built survey, drawings, and specifications of completed Project.

-- Y. Final Allocation Fee. - Z. As built survey, drawings and specifications of completed Project. - AA.
-If the Project has received ADOH Gap Financing, a Certification on ADOH's form that there is no pending litigation against the Owner, Developer or Co-Developer and an insurance certificate evidencing that ADOH is an additional insured for the insurance required in the loan documents.
+Z. If the Project has received ADOH Gap Financing, a Certification on ADOH's form that there is no pending litigation against the Owner, Developer or Co-Developer and an insurance certificate evidencing that ADOH is an additional insured for the insurance required in the loan documents.